helen-fitzgerald/Portfolio/projects/gameco.md

-# GameCo
+# GameCo.
 ## Descriptive analysis

-GameCo wants to use a data-driven approach to inform the development of new games.
+GameCo. wants to use a data-driven approach to inform the development of new games.

-A descriptive analysis of a video their game data set will reveal vital insights and provide  a better understanding of how GameCo’s new games might fare in the market.
+A descriptive analysis of a video their game data set will reveal vital insights and provide  a better understanding of how GameCo.’s new games might fare in the market.

 ## Techniques used
 - Excel